datagoboom/revelio-js/README.md

 Options:
 - `-u, --url <url>`: URL of the JavaScript file to analyze
 - `-U, --url-list <file>`: Path to a file containing a list of URLs to analyze
+- `-w, --word <variable>`: Specific variable to search for (can be used multiple times)
-- `-w, --wordlist <file>`: Path to a wordlist file containing variables to search for
+- `-W, --wordlist <file>`: Path to a wordlist file containing variables to search for
 - `-o, --output <file>`: File to save the output

+If no wordlist or specific words are provided, the tool will use a default wordlist located at `./lib/wordlist.txt`.

 ### Enumeration Mode